welcome to palisades tahoe

 Our Logo

-Vital to both the history of Olympic Valley and the Washoe people, the Eagle is a legendary symbol of freedom that keeps watch over our valleys.
+Vital to Olympic Valley's history and the Washoe people, the Eagle is a legendary symbol of freedom that keeps watch over our valleys.

 We added our two mountains in a way that can also be read as eagle feathers or the waters of Lake Tahoe.